TosbackCgusBridge-Bot/CGUs-versions/Telegraph/Privacy Policy.md

-Telegraph Media Group comprises Telegraph Media Group Limited, VOS Media Limited and QP Magazine Limited.
+"Telegraph Media Group” includes Telegraph Media Group Limited, Telegraph Events Limited (previously VOS Media Limited) and QP Magazine Limited.
 When we collect your information we may share it across our group companies.

 This Privacy and Cookie Policy explains how Telegraph Media Group uses personal information we collect and how you can limit our use of that personal data.